vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 on 7th and Sun to be worshipped under different names on each 7th, Varupa in M., Tapana in Phā., Vedāmśu in Cai., in Vaj.
 Dhāts and so on; brāhmaṇas to be fed on following 8th; on 7th of dark half also fast &c.; HV I.

 720-724 (from Bhav.).
-Dvādaśivratas--For reward of fast on Drādasis of su. paksa
+Dvādaśivratas--For reward of fast on Drādasis of su. pakṣa

 from Mārg, vide Vi.
 Dh.
 I. 159.
 1-21 and on kr.
 Drādaśī vide Vi.
 Dh.
 I. 160.
 There are about 50 Dvadasi vratas.
 Vide KKV 310-369 ( describes 26 dvādasiyratas ), HY I. 1162